r-a-qureshi/spot_area/README.md

 ## Documentation
 ### Installation
-First make sure that you have the python 3 installed on your windows machine.
+First make sure that you have python 3 installed on your windows machine.
 You can download it [here](https://www.python.org/downloads/windows/).
 When you install python make sure you check the box "Add python to path."

 After you have installed python you can install spot_area by opening a command window and typing: